basetenlabs/truss-examples/llama-2-70b-chat/README.md

 pip install --upgrade baseten truss
 ```

+3. __Set HF API key__: To download the model, you'll need to pass your HF API key and be approved to download weights.
+Visit this [link](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) to begin the approval process.
+Once approved, update the `config.yaml` with your Huggingface API key (look for the key, `hf_api_key` in the config.yaml.)

-3. __Load the LLaMA-7B Truss__: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
+4. __Load the Llama-2 70B Chat Truss__: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
 ```
 import truss

-llama_7b_truss = truss.load("path/to/llama_7b_truss")
+llama_2_70b_truss = truss.load("path/to/llama_2_70b_truss")
 ```

-4. __Log in to Baseten__: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
+5. __Log in to Baseten__: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
 ```
 import baseten

 baseten.login("PASTE_API_KEY_HERE")
 ```

-5. __Deploy the LLaMA-7B Truss__: Deploy the Llama-7B Truss to Baseten with the following command:
+6. __Deploy the Llama-2 70B Chat Truss__: Deploy the Llama-2 70B Chat Truss to Baseten with the following command:
 ```
-baseten.deploy(llama_7b_truss)
+baseten.deploy(llama_2_70b_truss)
 ```

-Once your Truss is deployed, you can start using the LLaMA-7B model through the Baseten platform!
+Once your Truss is deployed, you can start using the Llama-2 70B Chat model through the Baseten platform!
 Navigate to the Baseten UI to watch the model build and deploy and invoke it via the REST API.

-## LLaMA-7B API documentation
+## Llama-2 70B Chat API documentation
-This section provides an overview of the LLaMA-7B API, its parameters, and how to use it.
+This section provides an overview of the Llama-2 70B Chat API, its parameters, and how to use it.
 The API consists of a single route named  `predict`, which you can invoke to generate text based on the provided instruction.

 ### API route: `predict`
 The predict route is the primary method for generating text completions based on a given instruction.
 It takes several parameters: